berthayes/air-quality/README.md

 ![Calibration Display](./images/calibration.jpg)

 ### The Calibration Code
 Oh look: a rabbit hole!
-Out of the box, the air sensor is good enough to track rising/falling trends in concentration, but to calibration is required to ensure accuracy.
+Out of the box, the air sensor is good enough to track rising/falling trends in concentration, but calibration is required to ensure accuracy.

 The calibration script does the following:
  - At startup:
     - Initialize the calibration routine on the sensor
     - Contact [worldtimeapi.org](https://worldtimeapi.org) to get an epoch timestamp.
- - Every 5 mintes:
+ - Every 5 minutes:
-    - Get the epoch timestamp again to track uptime (sensor should run for 12 hours or 720 to fully calibrate).
+    - Get the epoch timestamp again to track uptime (sensor should run for 12 hours or 720 minutes to fully calibrate).
     - Get baseline CO2 and TVOC values (used in calibration)
-    - Get the adjucsted CO2 and TVOC values (reported in ppm or ppb)
+    - Get the adjusted CO2 and TVOC values (reported in ppm or ppb)
     - Create a JSON object with air-quality readings, board ID, sensor ID, baseline values, boot time, and uptime.
     - Push the JSON object to the Cloud via HTTP POST
 - Every 1 second:
     - Get baseline CO2 and TVOC values (used in calibration)
-    - Get the adjucsted CO2 and TVOC values (reported in ppm or ppb)    -
+    - Get the adjucsted CO2 and TVOC values (reported in ppm or ppb)
     - Update the display with new values
     - Update the display with battery status
     - Update the display with the number of seconds remaining until next HTTP POST